wp-plugins/wp-ie-enhancer-and-modernizer/readme.txt

 IE7.js is a JavaScript library to make Microsoft Internet Explorer behave like a standards-compliant browser.
 It fixes many HTML and CSS issues and makes transparent PNG work correctly under IE5 and IE6.

 The term shiv originates from John Resig, who was thought to have used the word for its slang meaning, a sharp object used as a knife-like weapon, intended for Internet Explorer.
 Truth be known, John probably intended to use the word shim, which in computing means an application compatibility workaround.
 Rather than correct his mispelling, most developers familiar with Internet Explorer appreciated the visual imagery.
 And that, kids, is etymology.

+PIE (Progressive Internet Explorer) makes Internet Explorer 6-9 capable of rendering several of the most useful CSS3 decoration features.

+CSS Level 3 brings with it some incredibly powerful styling features.
+Rounded corners, soft drop shadows, gradient fills, and so on.
+These are the kinds of elements our designer friends love to use because they make for attractive sites, but are difficult and time-consuming to implement, involving complex sprite images, extra non-semantic markup, large JavaScript? libraries, and other lovely hacks.

+CSS3 promises to do away with all that!
+But as we all know, due to Internet Explorer's lack of support for any of these features, we must be patient and refrain from using them, and make do with the same old tedious techniques for the foreseeable future.
 == Screenshots ==
 1. WP IE Enhancer and Modernizer Screenshot on WordPress == Plugin Licensing ==